Teens: Relationship Development

 Teens spend more time with friends.
 They report feeling more understood and accepted by their friends.
 Less and less time is spent with parents and other family members.

 Close friendships tend to develop between teens with similar interests, social class, and ethnic backgrounds.
 While childhood friendships tend to be based on common activities, teen friendships expand to include similarities in attitudes, values, and shared activities.
 Teen friendships also tend to be based on educational interests.
 Especially for girls, close, intimate, self-disclosing conversations with friends help to explore identities and define one’s sense of self.
 Conversations within these important friendships also help teens explore their sexuality and how they feel about it.
-The friendships of teen boys tend to be less intimate than those of girls.
-Boys are more prone to form an alliance with a group of friends who confirm each other’s worth through actions and deeds rather than personal sharing.
+Teen boys’ friendships are often less intimate than those of girls.
+Boys are more likely to have a group of friends who confirm each other’s worth through actions and deeds rather than personal sharing.

 Changes in male-female relationships

 The shift to male-female and sexual relationships is influenced by sexual interest and by social and cultural influences and expectations.
 Social and cultural expectations and behaviors in male-female or sexual relationships are learned from observations and practice.
 During adolescence, developmental tasks include struggles to gain control over sexual and aggressive urges.
-And by discovering potential or actual love relationships.
+Discovering possible or actual love relationships also occurs.
 Sexual behaviors during adolescence may include impulsive behavior, a wide range of experimental interactions of mutual exploring, and eventually intercourse.
 Biological differences, and differences in the ways males and females socialize, set the stage for males and females to have different expectations of sexual and love relationships.
 These may influence sexual experiences and may also have consequences for later sexual behavior and partnerships.
 In time, having a mutually satisfying sexual partnership within a love relationship may be found.

 Changes in family relationships

-One of the developmental tasks of adolescence is to separate from one’s family as one emerges into an independent young adult.
+One of the developmental tasks of adolescence is to separate from one’s family as one becomes an independent young adult.
 A part of this process is coming to terms with specific feelings about one’s family.
-During adolescence, teens start to realize that their parents and significant authority figures don’t know everything or have solutions to all types of struggles.
-Some teenage rebellion against parents is common and normal.
-With the start of puberty, girls tend to have more disagreements with their mothers.
-Boys, especially those who mature early, also tend to have more disagreements with their mothers than with their fathers.
-While over time disagreements often decrease, relationships with mothers tend to change more than relationships with fathers.
+During adolescence, teens start to realize that their parents and key authority figures don’t know everything or have solutions to all types of struggles.
+Some teen rebellion against parents is common and normal.
+Over time, disagreements often decrease.
+But relationships with mothers tend to change more than with fathers.
 As adolescents become more independent from their parents, they are more likely to turn to their peers for advice.